-10.1 Reactivity Stable under normal conditions.
-Reacts with - Strong oxidising agents 10.2 Chemical stability Stable under normal conditions.
+10.1 Stability and reactivity Stable under normal conditions.
+Reacts with - Strong oxidising agents

+10.2 Chemical stability Stable under normal conditions.
 Hazardous polymerisation will not occur.

 Product may release Hydrogen Sulphide.

 10.3 Possibility of hazardous reactions Vapours are heavier than air and may travel considerable distances to a source of ignition and flashback.
 Product may release Hydrogen Sulphide.